 MNCPA Scholars Program

-Building awareness of the accounting profession among minority students who may not be aware of the various career paths available.
+Building awareness of the accounting profession among minority high school students

 "My students have really enjoyed the experience and connections they have made.
 Buying them professional dress and the monthly activities have enhanced their confidence and is such a positive experience that helps them stay on track as they make that difficult decision as to where and what to major in for college."